How to teach the little ones in your life the importance of caring for their baby teeth, and helpful tips to know for Children’s Dental Health Month

 The answer is: it’s never too early!

-In honor of Children’s Dental Health Month, we’ve compiled this list of answers to common questions parents have about infant and child dental care.
+In honor of Children’s Dental Health Month, we’ve compiled this list of answers to common questions parents have about infant and kids’ dental for kids care.
 By the end, you’ll have the knowledge to care for your little one’s oral health like a dental professional!

 - When should I start cleaning my child’s teeth?
 As soon as their first tooth erupts, start brushing twice a day with fluoridated toothpaste to strengthen their enamel.
 You can even start cleaning their gums before their teeth start coming in to ensure a healthy mouth.
 After feeding them, dampen a soft washcloth and gently clean their gums to get rid of any harmful bacteria.